 That’s not a good strategy.
 Running shoes come in different types, for different terrains, and with different features.
 Much like you wouldn’t buy any old tires for your car (you wouldn’t, right?
-There’s the size of the wheel, the type of driving you do…), you wouldn’t buy running shoes without knowing what type you need.
+There’s the size of the wheel and the driving you do…), you wouldn’t buy running shoes without knowing what type you need.
 Usually, your friendly neighborhood specialty running store can help.
 So when you’re buying running shoes, here are some things your running pro will want to discuss.

 Put simply, pronation is how your foot rolls when you run or walk.
 Underpronators (supinators) like me tend to have their feet roll outward, while overpronators’ feet roll inward.
 Normal pronators don’t have these problems.
 When you’re buying running shoes at a specialty running store, the salesperson can suggest the right types of shoes to counteract the effects of your pronation patterns.
 If you run already, check the wear on your soles.
 Supinators will have wear on the outsides of the soles, while overpronators will have worn out the insides of the soles.
 Bring your old shoes to your fitting when you’re buying running shoes.

-*Reader tip: If you wear orthotics, take them with you so you can try on your running shoes with them.
+*Reader tip: If you wear orthotics, take them with you to try on your running shoes with them.

 How does your foot strike the ground?
 You’ll either land on your toe, midfoot, or heel when you run.
 At the running store, your salesperson will want to see how you run to determine how your foot strikes the ground.
-This definitely comes into play when you’re buying running shoes, because some brands are better than others.
-Heel to toe drop, the measurement difference between the heel of the shoe and toe of the shoe, may also come into play.
+This definitely comes into play when you’re buying running shoes because some brands are better than others.
+Heel-to-toe drop, the measurement difference between the heel of the shoe and the toe of the shoe, may also come into play.
 Ideally, you’ll find a pair of running shoes that will make it easier for you to maintain good form.

 How far do you plan to run each week?
-If you’re a new runner or a low-mileage runner, your shoe needs will be different than someone who regularly logs 50-mile weeks.
+If you’re a new or low-mile runner, your shoe needs will be different than someone who regularly logs 50-mile weeks.
 Lower mileage runners might be able to get away with less cushioning, while high mileage runners will want the Cadillac model most of the time.
-This is for standard training shoes that you’ll log the majority of your runs in; this doesn’t apply to racing flats or track spikes.
+This is for standard training shoes in which you’ll log most of your runs; this doesn’t apply to racing flats or track spikes.
 Most recreational runners will factor in mileage when buying running shoes.

-Ok, yeah, no one wants to give their exact weight to someone they’ve just met.
+Ok, no one wants to give their exact weight to someone they’ve just met.
 Most likely, you won’t have to.
-But know that, the heavier you are, the more cushioning you’ll need in your running shoes.
-(But being heavy doesn’t automatically mean you’ll be steered toward the cushioned running shoes; I’m a Hobbit and need the cushioning because of my underpronating, high-arched, toe-striking, hard-running habits.)
+But know that the heavier you are, the more cushioning you’ll need in your running shoes.
+(But being heavy doesn’t automatically mean you’ll be steered toward the cushioned running shoes; I’m a very small woman and need the cushioning because of my under-pronating, high-arched, toe-striking, hard-running habits.)
 This will help protect your joints as you run and make running a more pleasant experience.